1,000+ Opportunities

 This listing may be outdated.
 Verify details at the official source before applying.

 Find similar grantsEdChoice Scholarship is sponsored by Ohio Department of Education and Workforce.
-Provides scholarships for students from designated public schools to attend participating private schools.
+Provides students from designated public schools the opportunity to attend participating private schools.

 Get alerted about grants like this